 [email protected].
 Although you can be e-mailed at your alias, the canonical e-mail address is what you should give to others outside Microsoft.

 Machine setup.
 On the first day, you’ll need to reformat your workstation and laptop using PXE boot, through the corporate network.
 Don’t try to join the Microsoft domain using an OEM Windows installation.
 The exception is if your manager tells you that they already did this for you.
+Name your computers such that they contain your alias (for example,

 Activate subscriptions.
 As a Microsoft employee, you have complementary access to some amazing learning resources, including PluralSight and O’Reilly Online Learning.
 You should also go ahead and activate your subscriptions to the New York Times, Wall Street Journal, and a few others (Microsoft Library, internal link).